jasonswearingen/godot-csharp-tech/README.md

 # Current status
 **A dumpster fire**.
 Feel free to critique, but avoid using "for real" until architecture and  design patterns are further established.

+Main branch is semi-stable.
+Dev branch might not build.

 ## Done
 - ```PubSub``` system:  [./lib/src/Threadstorm/Messaging](./lib/src/Threadstorm/Messaging)